 MDS Minimum Detectable Signal in Watt

-NOTE 1: MDS is meant to be the Minimum Detectable Signal level acceptable not to degrade the radar detection performance.
+NOTE 1: MDS is meant to be the Minimum Detectable wanted Signal level acceptable not to degrade the radar detection performance.
 This level is defined as the level of a non-fluctuating pulsed radar waveform (i.e. carrying the transmit signal modulation) that may be detected with a probability of detection equals to 10-3 along with thermal noise giving spikes at a PFA of 10-8.

 k Boltzmann constant (= 1,38 10-23 J.K-1)